Proper Hand Washing Technique

 The Need for Thorough Hand Washing

 Proper hand washing can go a long way in preventing the spread of diseases and can even protect against fatal illness.
 The Center for Disease Control (CDC) conducted a study to determine the benefits of hand washing and how impactful it can be in preventing the contraction and spread of disease.
 Some of their most meaningful findings include:

-- Approximately 2.2 million children under the age of 5 die each year from diarrheal diseases and pneumonia ever year
+- Approximately 2.2 million children under the age of 5 die each year from diarrheal diseases and pneumonia every year

 - The CDC estimates that proper hand washing could protect 1 out of 3 children who get sick with diarrheal diseases and 1 out of 6 who get sick with pneumonia

 - Respiratory illnesses, like colds, can be reduced in the general population by an estimated 21%

 Times to Wash your hands